Summary

 The system has been validated in published research across a wide range of research populations, including typically developing children, older adults, and individuals with stroke, cerebral palsy, and post-ACL reconstruction.
 It handles not only level walking and treadmill running but also ramp walking, stair negotiation, and gait mechanics across varying speeds and other complex daily tasks, in indoor and outdoor environments.

-Fast and Portable Setup and Environment
+Fast and Portable Setup

-Unlike infrared marker-based systems that require a tightly controlled, darkened laboratory environment, Theia3D can be deployed in almost any location, for instance, in outdoor athletics tracks, field houses, retail spaces, classrooms, and applied research settings.
+Unlike infrared marker-based systems that require a tightly controlled laboratory environment, Theia3D can be deployed in almost any location — outdoor athletics tracks, field houses, retail spaces, classrooms, and applied research settings.
 It requires a minimum of eight synchronized video cameras to calibrate and track subjects in a standard 5m x 5m capture volume.
+Once cameras are positioned and connected, calibration is fully automatic.

 From 2D Video to 3D Kinematics

-A Rigorously Validated Markerless System
+A Rigorously Validated System

 Talk to our team to see how Theia3D can help you capture research-grade motion data without markers or wearables.